Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 • Know your comfort levels.
 You might see epic photos on the cliffside and immediately fall in love, but it's important to talk between the two of you about how comfortable you feel with heights and adventuring as sometimes one partner may feel less comfortable than the other.
 If you’re not sure, I would recommend either choosing easier trails, or arriving early and checking out the trails yourself to gauge your comfort level.
 There’s absolutely no pressure to do anything you don’t want to do - there are plenty of beautiful trails on the main path that are easy to access and still provide beautiful views of the coast.

-• Remember that your Big Sur is a place of adventure!
+• Remember that Big Sur is a place of adventure - make your day your own!
 It’s an incredible place of beauty and wonder, but it is also not a traditional venue.
-That often means working with different weather conditions, maneuvering around the crowds, and changing plans if certain turnouts are blocked off.
-But as an experienced Big Sur elopement photographer, my job is to work with all different conditions and help you create an unforgettable wedding day!
+That often means working with varying weather conditions, maneuvering around the crowds, and changing plans if certain turnouts are blocked off.
+But choosing to elope also means that you get to personalize your day, choosing to include elements that are important and sentimental to you.
+Check out this guide on 30 Unique Ideas to Personalize Your Elopement for more inspiration!

 Big Sur is the perfect getaway if you want to create a full weekend of adventure or extend it to a road trip for a week long honeymoon.
 Besides hiking through the coast and redwoods, here are things to do in Big Sur: